Celebrating Wild Abundance: Case Studies of Wild Fish Resilience

 Intro

 The North Umpqua River and its wild fish are invaluable public treasures for our community and our state.
-For decades, these treasures have been diminished by Winchester Dam, a structure that's sole purpose is to provide recreation for a few private homeowners.
-Owners of the dam, Winchester Water Control District, have failed to maintain the dam structure for the past 30 years resulting in major infrastructure problems that are a danger to our fish, our water quality, and the safety of our community.
+For decades, these resources have been diminished by Winchester Dam, a structure whose sole purpose is to provide recreation for a few private homeowners.
+The dam owners, Winchester Water Control District, have failed to maintain the structure for the past 30 years.
+This neglect has resulted in major infrastructure problems that threaten our fish, water quality, and community safety.
 In 2023, attempted dam maintenance resulted in the mortality of hundreds of thousands of Pacific Lamprey, water quality violations, and blocked volitional fish passage.
 But there is hope.
-Native Fish Society is invested in our mission to restore the North Umpqua River to its former glory, reviving its wild, native fish population and returning it to a free-flowing river, providing unimpeded access to more than 160 miles of cold water habitats for native fish.
+Native Fish Society is invested in our mission of restoring the North Umpqua River to its former glory, reviving wild, native fish population and returning the river to a free-flowing state, providing unimpeded access to more than 160 miles of cold water habitats for native fish.

 Protect Oregon Coast Springers